redis/redis-doc/commands/brpoplpush.md

 `BRPOPLPUSH` is the blocking variant of `RPOPLPUSH`.
+It atomically returns and removes the last element (tail) of the [Redis list](/docs/data-types/lists) stored at _source_, and pushes the element at the first element (head) of the list stored at _destination_.

 When _source_ contains elements, this command behaves exactly like `RPOPLPUSH`.
 When used inside a `MULTI`/`EXEC` block, this command behaves exactly like `RPOPLPUSH`.
 When _source_ is empty, Redis will block the connection until another client